tdauth/dmdf/README.md

 Note that this may differ between the players since they might play versions with different languages.

 ## Generating Level Icons for the Grimoire <a name="generating_level_icons_for_the_grimoire"></a>

 The grimoire icons require an icon with every level from 0 to 6.
 There is an ability per level for the grimoire since changing the icon of an ability cannot be done dynamically.
 The script [dmdf_generate_icons.sh](./src/Scripts/jenkins/dmdf_generate_icons.sh) creates all those icons using ImageMagick.
 Since ImageMagick cannot handle BLP files.
 The icons have to be converted into PNG or TGA files.

-## Release Process <a name="release_process"></a>
-To update the translations always add English translations to the file [war3map_en.wts](./maps/Talras/war3map_en.wts).
-To update all translations automatically use wc3trans from the [wc3lib](https://github.com/tdauth/wc3lib) project.
-The script [dmdf_translation.sh](./src/Scripts/jenkins/dmdf_translation.sh) contains everything to automatically update the translations of all maps.

-On Windows the project is expected in the directory `F:/Projekte/dmdf`.
-On Windows the release process consists of the following steps:
-* Export the latest object data from the map `maps/Karte 1 - Talras.w3x` and import it into all other maps (if they use custom Doodads, only import the other parts).
-This step could be automated by an MPQ tool in the future.
-The tool does also have to support correct object data importing.
-* Extract all unmodified map scripts from all maps in the folder `maps` into their corresponding map script folders like the file `maps/Talras/war3map.j`.
-This step could be automated by an MPQ tool in the future.
-* Save ALL maps with the latest object data and code version.
-Use `src/Scripts/savemaps.bat` to save the maps automatically.
-Make sure that the script saves the maps without the "--debug" option for a release.
-Make sure that no syntax errors are shown anymore and it is saved successfully.
-Warning: The script uses the exported map scripts of all maps.
-If they are outdated (files like `maps/Talras/war3map.j`), they have to be extracted from the maps after saving them without the JassHelper enabled.
-* Run the script `src/Scripts/makereleasemaps.bat`.
-This script creates all German release versions of the maps and prepares the English ones.
-* Open the prepared English maps (for example in `maps/releases/Arena/Arena<version>.w3x`) with an MPQ editor and replace the file war3map.wts in the archive by the file from the same directory.
-This step could be automated by an MPQ tool in the future.
-* After having done this for ALL maps run the script `src/Scripts/makeenglishreleasemaps.bat` which creates the English optimized release maps.
-* Update and import the latest German unit campaign data ([war3map.w3u](./maps/CampaignObjectData/de/war3map.w3u)) from the campaign object data into all optimized campaign release maps in the folder `archive_de/Maps/TPoF/Campaign%CAMPAIGN_VERSION%` (for example `TL.w3x`) with the help of an MPQ editor.
-It contains one minor difference for detecting the singleplayer campaign mode during the game.
-The file should be updated to the latest unit data from the German map Talras.
-This step could be automated by an MPQ tool in the future.
-* Update and import the latest English unit campaign data ([war3map.w3u](./maps/CampaignObjectData/en/war3map.w3u)) from the campaign object data into all optimized campaign release maps in the folder `archive_en/Maps/TPoF/Campaign%CAMPAIGN_VERSION%` (for example `TL.w3x`) with the help of an MPQ editor.
-It contains one minor difference for detecting the singleplayer campaign mode during the game.
-The file should be updated to the latest unit data from the English map Talras.
-This step could be automated by an MPQ tool in the future.
-* Execute the NSIS script `src/Scripts/installer_en.nsi` to create the English installer.
-It includes the development files.
-The installer is created into the folder `releases`.
-* Execute the NSIS script `src/Scripts/installer_de.nsi` to create the German installer.
-It includes the development files.
-The installer is created into the folder `releases`.

-Each map can be optimized using some standard routines.
-First of all the wc3lib can be used (wc3object) to drop all object data modifications which are not required anymore.
-This can happen when a hero ability is change to a unit ability but some hero only fields are still changed.
-This optimization reduces the number of strings which have to be translated or optimized later.

-Besides, all object data fields which are for the World Editor only can be optimized.
-These are usually editor only suffixes.
-The number of modifications (size of the object data) and string entries will be reduced by this which should improve the loading speed of the map.

 ## Trigger Editor Integration <a name="trigger_editor_integration"></a>

 Trigger editor integration means that the trigger editor of the World Editor can be used instead of vJass code to create triggers with functions which are only provided by this modification.
 GUI triggers make it easier for non-programmers to define some logic of the game.
 This modification provides a number of custom trigger functions to create quests, modify the characters, provide creep spawns etc.